 Follow us on Facebook as we spread awareness of colorectal cancer, prevention and early detection, and treatment options.

-For more information or to schedule your colonoscopy, talk to your doctor or call the location closet to you.
+For more information or to schedule your colonoscopy, talk to your doctor or call the location closest to you.

 The UT Health East Texas Digestive Disease Center